Touching history Visiting Churches

 It is consecrated on October 25 by Bishop Cousin (Jules Aophonse Cousin:1842 – 1911).

-After the period of rapid economic growth, the number of islanders on Nozaki Island gradually declined, and in 1971, six Catholic families in the Nokubi area left the island at once, and the Nokubi Church was closed.
+After the period of rapid economic growth, the number of islanders on Nozaki Island gradually declined, and in 1971, six Catholic families in the Nokubi area left the island immediately, and the Nokubi Church was closed.

 The closed Nokubi Church was donated to Ojika Town by the Catholic Archdiocese of Nagasaki and was designated as a tangible cultural property of Nagasaki Prefecture in 1989.

 The Funamori area at the southern tip of Nozaki Island lost its residents in 1966 when a group of islanders moved to Ojika Island.
-The priest’s house of Setowaki Church, which was located in the Funamori area, was moved to Ojika Island and still exists as the Catholic Ojika Church.
+The presbytery of Setowaki Church in the Funamori area was moved to Ojika Island, where it still exists as the Catholic Ojika Church.

 Surroundings and location